How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Helicity Fraction Distributions

-In the following we present explanations with visual aid for the helicity fraction distributions shown in this paper.
 The representations below are 2D diagrams with a horizontal z-axis and arbitrary vertical axis in the x-y plane.
-Without loss of generality, the electron is assumed to have positive helicity, and two combinations of incoming beam helicities are possible; the electron and positron spin vectors are parallel ($\lambda_{e^+} = -\lambda_{e^-}$) or anti-parallel ($\lambda_{e^+} = \lambda_{e^-}$).
+Without loss of generality, the electron is assumed to have positive helicity, and two combinations of incoming beam helicities are possible; the electron and positron spin vectors are parallel ($\lambda_{e^+} = -\lambda_{e^-}$) or antiparallel ($\lambda_{e^+} = \lambda_{e^-}$).